alex-strobel/DPP-LabManual/GitHub-and-renv-short.md

 + EDAData

 Any changes to this folder would be recorded in the folder's history.
-Also, all analysis scripts referring to this folder would be using the possibly updated data in case one collaborator decides to preprocess the data in a different way (in this case, this collaborator should ideally first create a *branch* to do so).
+Also, all analysis scripts referring to this folder would be using the possibly updated data in case one collaborator decides to preprocess the data in a different way (in this case, this collaborator should ideally first create a *branch* of the projects *main* "timeline" to do so).
-Best of all: if you eventually choose to share your data and code openly, other researchers do not have to download single files from your, say, OSF project, but can simply *clone* your GitHub project as a whole and store it locally.

-Collaborator A would then assign tasks to the collaborators, e.g., via the `Issues` tab on top of the project or define steps of a project's workflow via `Projects` and make some of the steps `Issues` that can then be assigned to collaborators.
-For example, A would upload the raw data to the project, would assign the task "Preprocess behavioral data" to B and "Preprocess EDA data" to C.
-B and C would then do as requested, upload their preprocessed data onto the project, and A would then merge and analyze the data, committing all code to the project including the manuscript as R Markdown file.
+A would then analyze the data, committing all code to the project including the manuscript as R Markdown file.
 For details on using R Markdown, see:

 - https://github.com/alex-strobel/R-Markdown.git

 When A is done and wants to have feedback on the manuscript draft from the collaborators, it is recommended to create branches of the *main* "timeline" for each collaborator.
 As said, a branch is a copy of the whole project and is great for working on a project as a team:
 You can try out ideas in your branch, or comment texts, without affecting the *main* "timeline".
 After all comments have been edited, you can merge your branch into the *main*.